Manif3stVoid/ProtoZ/README.md

 # Protoz

-ProtoZ is a tool designed to find client side prototype pollution vulnerabilities.It requires Google Chromium headless browser, Go-lang, and unfurl.
-The setup.sh script, which processes URLs to detect prototype pollution vulenrabilities using default and custom JavaScript code.
+ProtoZ is a tool designed to find client-side prototype pollution vulnerabilities.
+It requires Google Chromium headless browser, Go-lang, and unfurl.
+The setup.sh script, which processes URLs to detect prototype pollution vulnerabilities using default and custom JavaScript code.
 We can customize the JS as per the requirement.
 The tool outputs whether a given URL is vulnerable based on the injected prototype pollution payloads.

 This tool is inspired from the NahamSec 2021 talk by @Tomnomnom(https://www.youtube.com/channel/UCyBZ1F8ZCJVKSIJPrLINFyA)